Up05/Display-Image_PS/README.md

 **Also this is my personal project for me, there are some issues and I MIGHT fix them eventually.**

+**Also I made A LOT of this in nodejs and am using npx run-func for getting the image...
+So you'll probably need nodejs**

 ## Description / Help

 You can put the Display-Image folder into here: `C:\Program Files\WindowsPowerShell\Modules` it needs admin permissions btw.